The plate regulator was stuffed first and is being tested here.

 The top and bottom of the Meter2 Function Switch board.
 The diodes do the decimal point and units-indicator logic.
 In the upper right corner topside is the precision, relay-controlled, 10:1 divider, which provides high/low ranges for Gm and Gp measurements.

 Two views of the Meter2 Function Switch.
 The board is mounted and wired and local switch wires are added.
 Wires to the board are arranged so it can be tilted up for servicing.

 A lot of effort went into producing and affixing the panel art.
 At left, a print from my letter-size printer is tested for fit and appearance.
 At right, a print from a commercial, large-format printer is prepared by giving it a clear coating of "Preserve Your Memories II".
 A paper towel is taped to the can to prevent drips from the spray nozzle.

-Affixing the panel artwork with spray adhesive: At left is the back panel.
-You can barely see the edge of the back side of the artwork, which is taped to the flange at the bottom of the back panel and covered to protect it from overspray.
-We’ll spray the back panel, remove the cover sheet and press the artwork onto the back panel.
+Affixing the panel artwork with spray adhesive: At left, you can barely see the edge of the back side of the artwork, which is taped to the bottom of the back panel and covered to avoid overspray.
+We’ll spray the back panel, remove the cover sheet and press the artwork onto the panel.
 At right, the back and top panels are affixed and we're about to spray the front panel.

 The flaps have been pasted down at left and the finished piece is shown at right.

 First, (at right) holes near the sides are made with a hand punch.
 It's easier, more accurate and leaves cleaner holes.
 Holes which can't be punched are drilled as seen at left.
 For accuracy, I used up to three drill bits for each hole.
 For example, a 3/8" hole would be drilled successively with 1/16, 3/16 and 3/8" bits.
 The yellow and blue protective tape is discussed in the next slide.